TriLab-bioinf/WGS_SNP_universal_pipeline/README.md

 ### To run the pipeline manually, one step at a time:

-Set CONFIG_FILE variable to the name of the name of the config file
+Set CONFIG_FILE variable to the name of the config file
 ```
 CONFIG_FILE=config.txt
 ```